fleetdm/fleet/docs/Using Fleet/MDM-commands.md

 # Commands

-In Fleet you can run MDM commands to take action on your macOS and Windows hosts, like restart the host, remotely.
+In Fleet you can run MDM commands to take action on your macOS and Windows hosts, like restarting the host, remotely.

 ## Custom commands